Changes to State Pensions for parents and carers

 A system of National Insurance credits is now in place to help parents become entitled to both basic and additional State Pension.
 You may be eligible for a National Insurance credit in a given week if one of the following applies:

-- you get Child Benefit for a child or children under the age of 12
+- you are registered for Child Benefit for a child or children under the age of 12

 - you are an approved foster carer